BinLiang-NLP/Sentic-GCN/README.md

 ## See Also
 * The original knowledge base of [SenticNet](https://sentic.net/) could be found at https://sentic.net/downloads/.
+* The knowledge source used in this code is stored at [senticnet-5.0](/senticnet-5.0).
 * We also set several variants of our model:
     | Model        | Decription |
     | --------   | -----   |